Enroll in Credit Repair & Financial Coaching TODAY

 - VantageScore is available for overall financial health and is usually sufficient for other types of financial goals (select the 7 day trial for $1)

-- Credit monitoring is billed separately by the service provider ($20-$35/mo)
+- Credit monitoring is billed separately by the service provider ($25-$35/mo)

 - Lenders like to see a good payment history along with several credit cards that maintain low balances

-- Always pay on time since one missed payment could lower your score dramatically and undo the progress that we're making
+- Always pay on time since one missed payment could decrease your approved limit, lower your credit score dramatically and undo the progress that we're making

 - Continue using your open, active credit card accounts wisely so that they will be reported as "good" credit (click here for Credit Facts)